zzzprojects/learn-orm/tutorials/ssis/xml-source.md

 ## Schemas

 The XML source uses a schema to interpret the XML data.
-The XML source supports the use of an XML Schema Definition (XSD) file or inline schemas to translate the XML data into a tabular format.
+The XML source supports using an XML Schema Definition (XSD) file or inline schemas to translate the XML data into a tabular format.

- - If you configure the XML source by using the XML Source Editor dialog box, the user interface can generate an XSD from the specified XML data file.
+ - If you configure the XML source using the XML Source Editor dialog box, the user interface can generate an XSD from the specified XML data file.
  - The schemas can support a single namespace only; they do not support schema collections.

 ## XML Source Editor